fulaibaowang/DrosEU-metagenomics/README.md

 ### 4) mapping on assembly
 Mapping the unmapped (microbe) reads on the assembly, the assembly file final.contigs.fa was generated from Megahit.

-the basic command looks like this:
+The basic command looks like this:
 ```bash
 bowtie2-build ./final.contigs.fa mapping/contig